canmom/vector/VECTOR-ch8.md

 "If I answer your questions, will you help us?"

-CORAL puts on her best smile.
+Finally.
+CORAL puts on her most dashing grin.
 "Sure.
 Whatever you need!"

 "All right...
 I don't know where we are.
 Some Southern nomad-land that's not properly colonised."
 An interesting choice of words!
 "I have no idea who built this village, or who slaughtered them.
 We've been here months, I think.
 I think the State is over the mountains... at least, that's where the planes go."

 If she's somewhere South, that would fit.
 CORAL has been able to discern, at least, that the mountains are to the North.
 Dimly, she remembers maps of the State's territory, the large areas with little population density towards the frozen South.
-An untamed, uncivilised land, she was told, but the war had put a stop to their expansion.
+An untamed, uncivilised land, she was told, but the war had put a stop to settlement efforts.

 "Nomads, you say."
 She knows almost nothing of the people who inhabit these lands.
 Technically, they're subjects of the State, but they don't seem to agree with that assessment.
 OPHANIM had talked about making links with them, but apparently nothing came of it.
 "Have you met them?"